Towards Better Generalization via Distributional Input Projection Network: : Distributional Input Projection Network

 \end{theorem}

 \paragraph{Smoothness.} It has been widely observed that lower function smoothness is often associated with better generalization performance in neural networks.
-Our proposed methods can also enforce the smoothness condition using a simple technique, as demonstrated in Theorem~\ref{thm:smoothx}: \begin{theorem} Denote
+Our proposed methods can also enforce the smoothness condition using a simple technique, as demonstrated in Theorem~\ref{thm:smoothx}: \begin{theorem}[Improvement under smoothness condition] Denote